Debt Settlement VS. Bankruptcy

 Debt Settlement vs. Bankruptcy

 Have you fallen so far behind on credit card payments or have you accrued too much debt for your income?
 Unfortunately, this is not an uncommon occurrence.
 Many individuals see the financial impact these issues have on their day to day lives.
-In this article, you will have information to help you decide whether a debt settlement or bankruptcy is the right option for you.
+In this article, you will have information to help you decide between a debt settlement vs bankruptcy is the right option for you.

 Below are just a few of the main points of both options, as well as information on knowing when you should settle or file.